cloudposse/terraform-aws-efs-backup/README.md

-## Configuring your EFS filesystems to be backed up:
+## Integration with EFS

+It's necessary to configure your EFS filesystem security groups to permit backups from the DataPipeline instances.

-* Add security group ID from output `efs_backup_security_group` to a security group of EFS Filesystems
+Add the security group ID from the `efs_backup_security_group` output to a security group of EFS Filesystems.

 ## References

 * Thanks https://github.com/knakayama/datapipeline-efs-backup-demo for inspiration